Artwork Page for Lesbian Couple at Le Monocle

 Brassaï's best-known photographs of the 1930s describe the nocturnal atmosphere of Paris, recording the misty streets and smoke-filled cafés frequented by artists, poets, writers, and other colorful characters.
 Although working with a cumbersome magnesium flash, Brassaï was so sensitive to his surroundings that his subjects remained entirely at ease before the camera.
 This photograph, taken at a bar owned by Lulu de Montparnasse on the rue Edgar Quinet, captures a relaxed couple enjoying a late evening.
 Brassaï was one of the first to exploit the full pictorial possibilities of night photography, creating a new aesthetic based on the curious and harsh effects of gas and electric lights.

-Black-and-white photograph of two people with light skin tones and dark hair sitting next to each other at a white draped table on which the person in a thin-strapped top with a wavy bob leans their elbows, resting their chin on their right hand and smiling as they lean into the person with cropped hair, wearing a suit.
-Both look to our left.
+A vertically oriented black-and-white photograph depicts two women with light skin tones and dark hair sitting close to each other at a white-draped table on which the woman wearing a thin-strapped top with a wavy bob leans her elbows, resting her chin on her hand and smiling.
+The woman on the right has cropped hair and wears a suit and tie.
+Both look to the left and down.
 Empty plates and a cigarette pack sit on the table.

 Lesbian Couple at Le Monocle